Smnrgcl/my-connect-four/README.md

 - **Leave Game Button**: Click the "Leave Game" button to exit the current game and return to the main screen.

-# List Of Games Screen
+# 4.List Of Games Screen

-This component is used to display a table containing scores of past games.
-The table includes information such as game name, player name, and winner details, showing the last 10 games.
-Additionally, it features a button to navigate back to the GameCreationScreen page.

 ## General Information